svviz/svviz/docs/features.rst

 * additionally, uses empirical insert-size distribution (rather than mean and stddev) to assign reads as likely derived from alternate or reference allele
 * provides a (locally-running) browser-based front-end for inspecting visualizations
 * visualizes reads for multiple samples in SVG format (an open-source, web-standard vector graphics format)
+    * shows mismatched bases indicative of sequence polymorphisms (eg SNPs) or mapping errors
+    * can visualize BED or GTF format annotations, for example the locations of genes or repeats
 * options to export to PDF or PNG
 * batch mode to calculate summary statistics for many events from a VCF file